Are you going abroad?

 For more information about further conditions, please contact the internship coordinator (email@example.com).

-When your internship takes place abroad you have to register yourself at MyTUDelft Stay abroad.
-This way, you can make use of the travel insurance of the TU Delft.
-For more details, please visit the Study & Internship Abroad page.
-Here you can also find more informtion about for example Funding & Scholarships, Safety, Insurance & Vaccinations, Language courses, and Housing Abroad.
+Important: When your internship takes place abroad you have to register yourself at MyTUDelft Stay abroad.
+This way, you can make use of the travel insurance of the TU Delft and the TU Delft knows how to contact you in case of calamities.
+For more details, please visit the Internship Abroad page.
+Here you can also find more information about for example Funding & Scholarships, Safety, Insurance & Vaccinations, Language courses, and Housing Abroad.